Map Viewer Plus

 Map Viewer has been further enhanced

 Landgate has aerial imagery covering a large portion of Western Australia.
-Aerial imagery has been captured from 1948 to the present day and is available to view at no cost and to purchase online with Map Viewer Plus.
+Aerial imagery has been captured from 1948 to the present day and is available to view at no cost.
+Aerial imagery may be purchased online with Map Viewer Plus.

 What is Map Viewer Plus?

 Map Viewer Plus is an online viewing tool used to pan across and zoom in over current and historical aerial imagery along with layers of geographic information.
 Map Viewer Plus now services the surveying industry by the inclusion of authoritative geodetic and survey information.
 With better search options, as well as predictive search, you will find what you're looking for in less time.

-Map Viewer Plus is compatible with current versions of a wide range of browsers including Internet Explorer, Chrome, Firefox, Safari and Edge plus with mobile functionality, you will be able to access Map Viewer Plus on your tablet or smartphone while on the go.
+Map Viewer Plus is compatible with current versions of a wide range of browsers including Chrome, Firefox, Safari and Edge plus with mobile functionality, you will be able to access Map Viewer Plus on your tablet or smartphone while on the go.

 With Map Viewer Plus you can:

-- pan and zoom in to view current and historical aerial imagery
+- pan and zoom to view current and historical aerial imagery

-- view layers of geographic data and land information
+- view layers of authoritative geographic and administrative data.

 - search by numerous criteria